grzesiek-galezowski/tdd-ebook/manuscript/257_Value objects_general_topics.md

 }
 ```

 When calling `GetHashCode()` on an instance of this class multiple times, it's going to return 1,2,3,4,5,6,7... and so on.
-This is because the `_i` field is in fact a piece of mutable state and it is modified every time we request a hash code.
+This is because the `_i` field is a piece of mutable state and it is modified every time we request a hash code.
 Now, I assume no sane person would write code like this, but on the other hand, the language does not restrict it.
-So assuming such an evil class would come to existence in a code base that uses the `DateWithZone`, let's see what could be the consequences.
+So assuming such an evil class would come to existence in a codebase that uses the `DateWithZone`, let's see what could be the consequences.

 First, let's imagine someone doing the following: